ericman314/UnitMath/README.md

   }
   ```

+- `systems`: Array of system identifiers, such as `'si'`, `'us'`, and `'cgs'`, to which this unit will belong.
+The system(s) are used when simplifying units, as a heuristic to determine the most appropriate units to use for simplification.
+Custom systems can also be provided.
+If `systems` is omitted, the systems will be inheritted from the individual units contained in the `value`.
+To set no systems for a unit, supply an empty array `[]`.

+Old stuff:

 - `autoAddToSystem`: An optional string value, such as `'si'`, `'us'`, or `'auto'`.
 Causes this unit to automatically be added to the specified unit system.
 A value of `'auto'` will cause UnitMath to infer the system from the unit's `value`.
 This is a shortcut for setting `definitions.quantities` and `definitions.unitSystem` directly:

   ```js